 What to Do

 There are endless options to take advantage of in September, from outdoor activities and cultural events to wine-and-food festivals, like the Fête de la Gastronomie.
 Consider a visit to the walled town of Beaune in the center of the Burgundy winemaking region.
 If you time it right, you might be able to participate in a wine tasting class or take in a jazz concert (or both!) during the Jazz à Beaune event.
-Sip some of the world’s finest Pinot noir and Chardonnay produced from the Côte d’Or vineyards that surround this charming town.
+Sip some of the world's finest pinot noir and chardonnay produced from the Côte d'Or vineyards that surround this charming town.

 Events in September

 Festival des Jardins (International Garden Festival).
-From April to October the gardens of Château Chaumont-sur-Loire host this annual festival showcasing up to 30 themed gardens put on by landscape architects, designers, and artists.
+From April to October, the gardens of Château Chaumont-sur-Loire host this annual festival, which showcases up to 30 themed gardens created by landscape architects, designers, and artists.

 Traveling to France in September?
-Check out these great itineraries.
+Check out these great itineraries

 More Helpful Information